Text-to-Text Pre-Training for Data-to-Text Tasks: Results and Discussion

 \subsection{ToTTo}

 Following \cite{parikh2020totto}, BLEU and PARENT are employed as evaluation metrics for this table-to-text generation task.
-PARENT is a reference less, word-overlap based metric that reflects the factual accuracy of generated text relative to the structured data. \citet{dhingra2019handling} find that PARENT correlates better with human factual accuracy judgements in comparison to other generation metrics like ROGUE \cite{lin2004rouge} and METEOR. \\ The following baseline models are compared: \begin{itemize} \item Content Planner \cite{puduppully2019data} - A seq2seq model with separate content planning and generation stages. \item Pointer Generator \cite{see2017get} - An LSTM based seq2seq model with attention and pointer network based copy mechanism. \item BERT-to-BERT \cite{rothe2019leveraging} - A transformer based encoder-decoder model, where both the encoder and decoder are initialized with BERT. \end{itemize} Notably, ToTTo features a hidden test set, which is split into two halves - Overlap and Non-Overlap.
-The Non-Overlap test set features examples that are out-of-domain.
-A submission must be made to the leaderboard in order to get the metrics on the test sets.
+PARENT is a reference less, word-overlap based metric that reflects the factual accuracy of generated text relative to the structured data. \citet{dhingra2019handling} find that PARENT correlates better with human factual accuracy judgements in comparison to other generation metrics like ROGUE \cite{lin2004rouge} and METEOR. \\ The following baseline models are compared: \begin{itemize} \item \textbf{Pointer Generator} \cite{see2017get} - An LSTM based seq2seq model with attention and pointer network based copy mechanism. \item \textbf{BERT-to-BERT} \cite{rothe2019leveraging} - A transformer based encoder-decoder model, where both the encoder and decoder are initialized with BERT. \end{itemize} Since it deals with open domain tables, ToTTo is arguably the most challenging dataset.
+Notably, it features a hidden test set, which is split into two halves - Overlap and Non-Overlap.
+The Non-Overlap test set features examples that are out-of-domain from the training set.
 Results are reported in Table \ref{results-totto}.
-Our only submission (based on T5-3B \footnote{We used beam search with a width of 10 for the test set submission.}), achieves state-of-the-art results, improving upon the BERT based baseline by 5.5 BLEU and 5.8 PARENT.
+T5-3B\footnote{We used beam search with a width of 10 for the test set submission.} achieves state-of-the-art results \footnote{The leaderboard can be found at https://github.com/google-research-datasets/totto.}, improving upon the BERT baseline by 5.5 BLEU and 5.8 PARENT.
 Moreover, the model is more robust to out-of-domain tables, with larger improvements of 6.6 BLEU and 7.5 PARENT on the Non-Overlap test set.
 Table \ref{results-totto-dev} reports results on the development set for the different T5 model sizes.
-T5-Base, which has roughly the same number of parameters as BERT-to-BERT, shows large improvements. (+3.7 BLEU, +4.5 PARENT).
-Even T5-Small, which has 3x fewer parameters, performs better than BERT.
+T5-Small outperforms BERT-to-BERT, even though it has 3x fewer parameters (220M vs 60M).